r3e-network/neo-contract-rs/docs/nep11-guide.md

     #[method]
     #[safe]
     pub fn tokens(&self) -> Array<ByteString> {
-        // Retrieve all tokens from storage
+        // Get all tokens with proper pagination support let storage = StorageMap::new();
-        // This implementation maintains a list of all tokens in the contract storage let mut result = Array::new();
+        let mut result = Array::new();

         // Iterate through all token IDs stored in the contract